“In the beginning Man created God, and in the image of Man created He him.”Ian Anderson, “Aqualung”

 He’s not the kind you have to wind up on Sunday”

 I want to hold space for the sacred, for the inherent value of the world, the anima mundi.
 Can I do this without also holding space for the notion of God?

 I hope so.
 Because I cannot seem to rehabilitate the word God — it will always and forever be the pissed off old man with jealousy issues — but I do have a visceral sense of the sacred, that ineffable quality that defies reductionism, rather like Sheldrake’s morphic fields, which — insofar as I can tell — hold the knowledge of the living world through time and across generations within accessible fields of awareness.

-Which may just be a better way of saying “God.”
+Which may be nothing more than a complicated way of saying “God.”